dollerama/WrenDoc/README.md

 ##### Method ``update()`` <a id='behaviour-0-m4'></a>
 ``return null``
 > Runs every frame after start regardless of whether or not the Behaviour is attached.

-## Organization
-When documenting multiple modules and classes WrenDoc will organize a list of modules at the top of the page and at each module it will list all classes in the module.